Ranjan Ghosh: Career

-In 2019, Rongberonger Korhi was screened in the Cinema of the World section of the 17th Dhaka International Film Festival held between 10–18 January 2019, in Dhaka.
+In 2019, Rongberonger Korhi was screened in the Cinema of the World section of the 17th Dhaka International Film Festival held between 10 and 18 January 2019, in Dhaka.
 The screenings were at the National Library of Bangladesh auditorium and at the Shilpakala Academy of Bangladesh.
 It was also selected in the 'Chitrabharati (Indian Cinema) Competition' section of the 11th Bengaluru International Film Festival, 2019, organized by the Karnataka Chalanachitra Academy and supported by the Government of Karnataka.

 2019 also saw the release of one of the year's most acclaimed films, Ahaa Re, starring Ghosh's muse Rituparna Sengupta and the Bangladeshi star Arifin Shuvoo in the lead.
 The film also had veterans Paran Bandopadhyay, Dipankar De, and Shakuntala Barua, as also young actors Amrita Chattopadhyay and Anuvab Pal.
 Ahaa Re was a cross-border love story about two chefs, and went on to become one of the most talked about films of the year.
 Apart from featuring in almost all lists of the 'Top 10 films' of that year, it went on to be included in an envious list of '25 Great Asian Films about Food' drawn up by international film magazine Asian Movie Pulse.
 The film had won a Jury Special Mention at the Rainbow Film Festival in London; the Audience Choice Award at the Indian Film Festival in Boston.
 Ghosh was conferred the Best Director award for this film by the Satyajit Ray Film Society, Bengaluru; Rituparna Sengupta won a nomination for Best Actress at the Indian Film Festival of Melbourne for her supreme act.
 The film had travelled to international and Indian festivals across the world – London, Kunming, Singapore, Melbourne, New York, Dallas, Boston, Cincinnati, Dhaka, and back home in Delhi, Mumbai, Pune, Bengaluru, Hyderabad, and Guwahati among others.
 It ranks among the most powerful characters essayed by Rituparna Sengupta in her illustrious career spanning three decades.